BsB92/WindowDeck/README.md

 This warning does not mean that Windows detected malware.
 It means the application is unsigned and does not yet have an established SmartScreen reputation.

+If you downloaded WindowDeck from the official GitHub Releases page, you can verify the file source before running it.

 ## Features

 - Quickly find and switch between open windows